marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 ```python
 >>> derive3D(diameters, numbins=12, set_limit=40)
 ```
 In the example above, the grain fraction is set to 40 microns, which means that the script will return an estimation of the volume occupied by all the grain fractions up to 40 microns.
 As a cautionary note, if we use a different number of bins/classes (in this random example set at 12), we will obtain slightly different results.
 This is normal due to the inaccuracies of the Saltykov method.
-In any event, Lopez-Sanchez and Llana-Fúnez (*in prep*) proved that the absolute differences between the volume estimations using the typical range of number of classes (from 10 to 20) are less than ±5, which means that to stay safe we should always take an absolute error margin of ±5 in the volume estimations.
+In any event, Lopez-Sanchez and Llana-Fúnez (*submitted*) proved that the absolute differences between the volume estimations using the typical range of number of classes (from 10 to 20) are less than ±5, which means that to stay safe we should always take an absolute error margin of ±5 in the volume estimations.

 ![Figure 7.
 3D grain size distribution](https://raw.githubusercontent.com/marcoalopez/GrainSizeTools/master/FIGURES/figure_2.png)
 *Figure 7.
 The derived 3D grain size distribution and the volume-weighted cumulative grain size distribution using the Saltykov method.*